Robin Williams: Could the Enneagram Have Made a Difference?

 [1]*Acknowledging that Type 7 is our best estimate of Robin’s driving type, as we can not conclusively type a person based on outward assumptions.

-1. Anonymous says:
+Anonymous says:

 I was looking for something I’ve heard you say several times about Type 9s being the most powerful type structure on the Enneagram and came upon these observations about Robin Williams.
 As a Type 4 with a very strong link to Types 7 and 1, I was incredibly moved by Robin’s choice to end his life.
 I know that feeling so well, of believing that one has to “hold the world up” with lightness and messages of hope and optimism, while feeling the pain underneath it all.
 It’s such a strange combination, but I know it well.
 As a Type 4, I can live in the sorrow more easily, but my mind is often driven to seeking options that have that quality of making my world a better place to live, endlessly restless and scheming about how to make it happen.
 There’s also a sense that it’s my ‘job’ to do this.
 I wonder if Robin’s ‘job’ to entertain the world, coupled with his depth of awareness around the suffering he was trying to alleviate, became just too much.
 I can also see how drugs would surely turn on him, and that embracing the shadows of 7-4-1 could have eased the pressure.
 I’m so very sorry that the world lost him.

-it has to do with anger in the form of stubbornness over what the 9 is not willing to do.
+Thanks so for this thoughtful commentary.
+It feels right on.
+And as to Type 9 being the strongest type on the Enneagram, it has to do with anger in the form of stubbornness over what the 9 is not willing to do.
 Type 9s don’t recognize this readily because they want to go along with others to get along.
 But when they can’t, this powerful stubbornness comes up as their way of saying no, or of having their separate self.

-• Hi Type Four, I don’t think that Robin knew his type.
+Hi Type 4.
+I don’t think that Robin knew his type.
 He didn’t have the equnimity that comes with knowing all you are not what you are not.
 The ultimate idealist Four focuses on what is lacking or missing and we can always find something, all of us.
 So for type Four getting centered and grounded and going to all you are makes a huge difference.
 Warm regards, David

-2. Anonymous says:
+Anonymous says:

 Just an added comment: While Robin’s role appeared to be that of a type 5 character for this particular movie, I still noticed his own personal 7-4-1 triad, probably because I was actively looking for it.

-3. “The human spirit is more powerful than any drug, and that is what needs to be nourished,” declared Robin Williams, while playing the role of a research psychiatrist in the movie, “Awakenings”.
+“The human spirit is more powerful than any drug, and that is what needs to be nourished,” declared Robin Williams, while playing the role of a research psychiatrist in the movie, “Awakenings”.

 In this performance, Robin captured the depth of feelings of type 4, which has made this a touching story.
 As a self-preservation type 5, I was curious to learn some science and true facts that were included in this story.
 Surprisingly, instead, I became enthralled by Robin’s ability to demonstrate his own powerful human spirit and strength, while he immersed himself with a potential cure for the suffering patients.